ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 * _What are the characteristics of a digital resource for teaching and learning mathematics in secondary schools?_
 * _What are the characteristics of an online course aimed at enhancing second language acquisition in higher education?_

-#### Reflective activity
-Now, if you are thinking of conducting a Design-Based Research, try to formulate your research question using the structure presented above.
+> **Reflective activity**: Now, if you are thinking of conducting a Design-Based Research, try to formulate your research question using the structure presented above.

 ## 6. Cycles and phases
 Whatever the purpose of DBR - development studies (to develop research-based solutions for complex problems in educational practice) or validation studies (to develop or validate theories about processes of learning and teaching) -, the research process always incorporates systematic educational design processes, as illustrated below: